 A German goalie who battled from a late draft pick to backstop an expansion team's stunning first playoff run.

-Philipp Grubauer's path to the NHL net was not a straight shot.
-Drafted in the fourth round by the Washington Capitals, he honed his craft in the minors, waiting patiently behind established stars.
-His breakthrough came not with flash, but with steady, reliable performances that earned him a starting role with the Colorado Avalanche.
-There, he became a Vezina Trophy finalist, recognized as one of the league's best.
-His most defining chapter, however, began with the Seattle Kraken's expansion draft.
-Chosen to be their foundational goaltender, Grubauer faced immense pressure and a difficult first season.
-He silenced critics the next year, delivering clutch saves that propelled the fledgling Kraken past the reigning champions and deep into the playoffs, cementing his status as a cornerstone of a new hockey city.
+Philipp Grubauer was drafted in the fourth round by the Washington Capitals.
+He honed his craft in the minors, waiting behind established stars.
+With the Colorado Avalanche, he became a Vezina Trophy finalist.
+The Seattle Kraken chose him as their foundational goaltender in the expansion draft.
+He faced a difficult first season.
+The next year, he delivered clutch saves that propelled the Kraken past the reigning champions and deep into the playoffs.

 1981–1996